 Slip-and-fall accidents occur when there are temporary hazards that a property owner or manager may not have been aware of when the resulting accident occurred.
 Examples include spills from food or fluids.
 A victim would need to show that the spill had been in place long enough for the store or property owner to have known about it.
 Evidence could be obtained from surveillance video or showing that the store did not have an established policy of regularly inspecting and cleaning debris from surfaces.

-Slip-and-fall and trip-and-fall accident victims should call a Clayton County premises liability attorney at the Law Offices of Shane Smith to schedule a free legal consultation.
+Slip-and-fall and trip-and-fall accident victims should call a Clayton County premises liability attorney at Shane Smith Law to schedule a free legal consultation.